TheNishishiro/ColorGAN/ColorGAN 2/README.md

 This one was difficult to train and I had to pick a specific model snapshot for decent results, I'm not sure whether longer training would improve anything since it seemed to spit out trash every couple iterations

-Dataset doesn't make it easier with messy backgrounds but I'm not sure how much of an impact it had on results
+Dataset doesn't make it easier with messy backgrounds but I'm not sure how much of an impact it had in the end

+Anyways, I took the same approach as I did with grayscaled images

 Once again, results from the dataset